-While certainly a nutritious, traditional food (Little Miss Muffet was probably eating something similar while sitting on her tuffet), cottage cheese in the modern sense has, for the most part, seriously lost its way.
+While cottage cheese is certainly a nutritious, traditional food (Little Miss Muffet was probably eating something similar while sitting on her tuffet), it has, in the modern sense, seriously lost its way.

 And, as anyone who truly understands nutrition knows, skim milk and anything made with it encourages weight gain much more readily than helps you lose weight!
 Just ask any pastured pig farmer – skim milk is a key tool to get the pigs really fat!

 Sourcing Truly Healthy Cottage Cheese

 As a result, if you’re a cottage cheese lover like I am, it’s best to learn how to make it yourself.
 Fortunately, the process of making truly traditional cheese of the modern cottage variety is simple.
 And, when you handcraft and consume curds and whey in this manner, it really will help you with your weight loss goals because, in a word, it will truly satisfy!

 Cottage Cheese: Perfectly Probiotic, Enzyme Rich and Full Fat